 - In Backstage view, click Account Settings, and then select Account Settings in the drop‑down menu.

-- On the Account Settings menu, under the Data Files tab, click Add.
+- On the Account Settings window, on the Data Files tab, click Add.

-- On the Create or Open Outlook Data File menu, type a name into the File name field, and then click OK.
+- On the Create or Open Outlook Data File window, type a name into the File name field, and then click OK.

 - Once your newly created personal folder appears in the list on the Data Files tab, click Close.

-- Navigate to your Outlook folders, and start using your new personal folder.
+- Navigate to your Outlook folders, and you can start using your new personal folder.